-^{} Total losses was computed as a total real and apparent water losses.
+Total losses were computed as a total real and apparent water losses.
 Total real water losses associated with leakage from distribution mains, storage tanks, service connection, etc. Apparent water losses include billing errors, meter inaccuracies, and illegal water consumptions which was assumed in the range of 5% system wide.
+(Source: City of Sunrise, 2019)